OpenNebula/docs/source/advanced_components/ddc/reference/ipam/packet.rst

 Create Address Range
 ====================

-IPAM managed Address Range can be created during the creation of new Virtual Network or any time later as additional Address Range into existing Virtual Network.
+An IPAM-managed Address Range can be created during the creation of a new Virtual Network, or any time later as an additional Address Range in an existing Virtual Network.
 Follow the :ref:`Virtual Network Management <manage_vnets>` documentation.

 The Packet IPAM managed Address Range requires following template parameters to be provided: